google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 Let's walk through an example.
 -->

 ---

 # Uploading Data

-Click on the "Files" icon
+Click on the "Files" icon.

 ![](res/files.png)